 The Columbia University Bulletins, also known at different points in the University's history as Bulletins of Information, Catalogues, or Announcements, are key resources for studying the curricula of Columbia University's many schools.
 The bulletins, published every academic year for each of the major academic schools and colleges of the University, contain a schedule of classes with course descriptions and the name of the instructor.
 Additionally, they outline degree requirements for each program and contain general information on admission, registration, fees, the academic calendar, and general policies for the college or school in question.
 We have nearly full runs of these bulletins dating from the mid-19th century until the early 2000s.
 Some of the more recent versions of these publications were only web-published.
 Some online course information may be able to be accessed via our web archiving captures, but not all online course information is necessarily available via the University Archives.

 Yearbooks, Facebooks, and Class Books are a good source of information about former students, student activities, and the composition of the student body over the years.
 The University Archives collections include an extensive run of yearbooks from Columbia College (The Columbiad and later The Columbian) dating from 1869 to the present, as well as a representation of yearbooks from other schools of the University and a complete run of those for the Midshipmen's School (Side Boy), which was on campus during World War II.
 Incomplete runs of yearbooks for the School of Engineering and Applied Science (The Miner and later The Engineer), the Graduate School of Journalism, and the Graduate School of Business are also available.
-We have a compiled a list noting which yearbooks are available in our collections for consultation.
+You can use the Yearbook, Facebooks and Class Books finding aid to see the University Archives holdings and to request volumes for use in the reading room.
 Some of our copies may not be in the best conditions so we are seeking second copies for a select number of years.
-If you have a copy of The Columbian or The Engineer from these years that you wish to donate, please contact firstname.lastname@example.org.
+If you have a copy of The Columbian or The Engineer from these years that you wish to donate, please contact email@example.com.

-In addition to yearbooks, the University Archives also holds incomplete runs of Columbia College Freshman Facebooks (1960s-2007), Graduate School of Journalism Facebooks (1950-2008), Columbia College Senior Class Books (1867-1920), and reunion publications for Columbia College classes from the late 19th century through the 1920s.
+In addition to yearbooks, the University Archives also holds incomplete runs of Columbia College Freshman Facebooks (1950s-2008), Columbia College Senior Class Books (1867-1920), and reunion publications for Columbia College classes starting from the late 19th century.
 The senior class books often contain more detailed information about graduates than what is noted in the corresponding yearbook.
+You can use the Yearbook, Facebooks and Class Books finding aid to see the University Archives holdings and to request volumes for use in the reading room.
+You can also request to view the Graduate School of Journalism Facebooks.

 Not all yearbooks and class books have been digitized, but a small selection is available from other repositories.